Energy-Dependent Topological Black Holes in Massive Gravity Coupled to Double-Logarithmic Electrodynamics: Thermodynamics of Black holes

-In order to explain thermodynamical behavior of the black hole described by metric function (\ref{17}), we will first calculate Hawking temperature.
-For doing this, we can use the definition of surface gravity according to Hawking \cite{146}, which leads to the following expression for Hawking temperature
+To inspect the thermodynamical behaviour of the black holes described by Eq. (\ref{17}), it is important to calculate the Hawking temperature.
+For doing this, one can use the definition of surface gravity according to Hawking \cite{146}, i.e.,